USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

   whiteboard.
 By mid-morning you're interrogating in pairs in under a minute; by Day 2 it's a reflex.
 The scaffolding disappears as your reasoning speeds up — so don't expect every section below to spell out all seven beats.
 Early ones do; later ones assume you've got it.
-- **🔨 Break the DAG is where it gets real.** Once you can draw a DAG, the way you truly *understand* it is by breaking it — delete an input, touch a file, rename an output, then dry-run and read what Snakemake says it can (and can't) still make.
+- **Break the DAG is where it gets real.** Once you can draw a DAG, the way you truly *understand* it is by breaking it — delete an input, touch a file, rename an output, then dry-run and read what Snakemake says it can (and can't) still make.
 Reading Snakemake's dependency logic out loud is the single most useful thing you'll take back to your own work.

-> ↔ **Nextflow mirror.** In Nextflow you *pushed* data forward through channels and thought about
-> the final process last.
-In Snakemake you name the final file first and let the engine *pull* the
-> pipeline into existence behind it.
+> **Nextflow mirror.** In Nextflow you *pushed* data forward through channels and thought about the final process last.
+In Snakemake you name the final file first and let the engine *pull* the pipeline into existence behind it.
 Same DAG — opposite direction of travel.

 ---